 - Secure Signature Creating Device (SSCD) – This device must ensure that the signature-creation data involved in creating a signature is unique, protects against forgery and alteration after the signature has been created.

 References and Further Reading

-- Selected articles on Digital Signatures (2014-16), by Ashiq JA, Guillaume Forget, Peter Landrock, Torben Pedersen and Dawn M. Turner
+- Selected articles on Digital Signatures (2014-today), by Ashiq JA, Guillaume Forget, Peter Landrock, Torben Pedersen, Dawn M. Turner and more

 - Trust Services and eID (retrieved 11.01.2016) by the European Commission

 - REGULATION (EU) No 910/2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC(2014) by the European Parliament and the European Commission